23 Lazy evaluation

 funs[[2]]()

-#> [1] 3local() evaluates its body in a new, temporary environment.
-Each iteration gets its own environment with its own i. force(i) inside that environment evaluates the promise immediately, locking in the current loop value.
-Without local(), all three functions would still share the same i binding.
-Without force(), the promise might not be evaluated until after the loop finishes.
-You need both: local() for isolation, force() for immediate evaluation.
+local() evaluates its body in a new, temporary environment, giving each iteration its own i binding. force(i) inside that environment evaluates the promise immediately, locking in the current loop value before the next iteration overwrites it.
+Without local(), all three functions share the same binding.
+Without force(), the promise might linger unevaluated until after the loop finishes.
+You need both: local() for isolation, force() for immediacy.

 Exercises

-greet(name = "stranger")that returnspaste("Hello,", name).
+2. Write a function greet(name = "stranger") that returns paste("Hello,", name).
 Call it with and without an argument.
 Explain which default mechanism makes this work.

 23.3 What is non-standard evaluation?

-Standard evaluation is simple: R evaluates an expression, gets a value, and passes the value to a function.
-When you write mean(c(1, 2, 3)), R evaluates c(1, 2, 3) to produce a numeric vector, then passes that vector to mean.
-The function never sees the expression c(1, 2, 3).
-It only sees [1] 1 2 3.
+Standard evaluation is straightforward: R evaluates an expression, produces a value, and hands the value to a function.
+When you write mean(c(1, 2, 3)), R computes the vector [1] 1 2 3 first, then passes it to mean, and mean never sees the expression c(1, 2, 3) at all.

 df <- data.frame(x = 1:5, y = c(10, 20, 30, 40, 50))